 “I don’t know him well, but I believe he could be.
 His name is Leandros Nochdvor.”

-“Not him,” Roman interrupted, surprising everyone.
+“Not him,” Roman said, surprising everyone.
 The smile was gone from his face.
 “Don’t invite him.”

 Gareth blinked at Roman, taken aback by his sudden chill.
 Dinara frowned as well, brows furrowing.
-Under the weight of their stares, Roman blinked and shook himself.
+Under the weight of their stares, Roman blinked and shook himself, his suddenly dark expression clearing to something carefully innocent.
 “I mean…he’s from Alfheim, isn’t he?
 You know how they are.
 No fun.
 And he’s…he’s a noble.
 I just don’t think wherever we go will be up to his standards.”

 Dinara’s brow furrowed further, but if she thought Roman was hiding something— as Gareth did— she didn’t comment.
 Gareth, too, decided not to push, even if this made him more curious.
 “I understand.
 I do need to find him and cancel, though.”

-“I’ll catch up with you outside,” Roman said.
-He smiled and kissed Dinara on the cheek, but there was still something tense about him.
+“I’ll catch up with you outside, then,” Roman said.
+He smiled and kissed Dinara on the cheek, but there was still something tense to him.
 “I think I left something back at my seat.”